-Cuboid is available only when Cubic is chosen in Elastic properties of Matrix Phase.
+Cuboid is available only when Cubic is chosen in Elastic properties in the Matrix Phase section.

-When Plate or Needle is chosen, a check box is provided to Calculate aspect ratio from elastic energy, which is available when Isotropic or Cubic is chosen in Elastic properties of Matrix Phase.
-Alternatively a value can be entered into the Aspect ratio field to provide a constant aspect ratio.
+When Plate or Needle is chosen, a check box is provided to Calculate aspect ratio from elastic energy, which is available when Isotropic or Cubic is chosen in Elastic properties in the Matrix Phase section.
+Alternatively, a value can be entered in the Grain aspect ratio field to provide a constant aspect ratio.

-Figure 1: Cuboids have six faces, which form a convex polyhedron.
+Figure 1: The cuboid shape is described by a supersphere.
+Cuboids have six faces, which form a convex polyhedron.

-Figure 2: Oblate spheroids have rotational symmetry around an axis from pole to pole.
+Figure 2: The plate is described as oblate spheroid.
+Oblate spheroids have rotational symmetry around an axis from pole to pole.

-Figure 3: A prolate spheroid is a surface of revolution obtained by rotating an ellipse about its major axis.
+Figure 3: The needle shape is described as prolate spheroid.
+A prolate spheroid is a surface of revolution obtained by rotating an ellipse about its major axis.